 Get comfy, make sure you're not too close to your screen and let's get to know each other.

 I'm Dr. Mitchell Tanner, but you can call me Mitch.
-Pictured above is me on Big Beehive Mountain in Banff, Canada!
+Pictured above is me on a visit to Encinitas, California!

 As much as I love talking about myself, my website is for you!
 I hope you find value in the educational, inspirational, and entertaining content I provide.
 That being said, this single page will not be about you, because everything below is about yours truly.